siangernlow/tp/docs/UserGuide.md

 #### Listing all locations
 If you want ot view information of all locations stored in VirusTracker, you can use the following command.

 Format: `list l/locations`

 ##### What it does
 * It updates the locations list to displays all locations currently stored in VirusTracker.

 #### Listing all visits
-If you want to view information of all visis stored in VirusTracker, you can use the following command.
+If you want to view information of all visits stored in VirusTracker, you can use the following command.

 Format: `list l/visits`

 ##### What it does